Guillem96/argon-nx/README.md

 Argon is a noble gas.
 "Argon" comes from Greek "Argon", neuter of "argos" meaning *lazy* , *idle* or *inactive*.
-Argon recieved this name because its chemical inactivity.
+Argon recieved this name because of its chemical inactivity.

 Argon NX is an immutable payload which is injected to your Nintendo Switch via Fusee Gelee exploit.